marcoroganovic/rooter.js/README.md

 ```

 After instantiation we can add routes by calling `when` method on provided
 object.
-It looks like this, also it support chaining.
+It looks like this, also it supports chaining.

 ```javascript
 router.when("/", function() {